Procedure: Breast Augmentation

 Every woman that presents for breast enlargement has her own body, her own anatomy and her own ideas of how she should be.

 If you present to a surgeon regarding breast enlargement and you are only offered one type of implant and one type of implant placement – this may suggest that this is the method of breast enlargement that they are comfortable with, rather than necessarily what best suits your needs.

-Typical Patient with Breast Lymphoma Associated with Breast Implants
+Breast Lymphoma Associated with Breast Implants

 If a patient develops severe swelling they should seek immediate review by their surgeon so that an ultrasound guided aspiration of the fluid can be made to evaluate the cells around the breast.

 If you require any further information you can look at the Australian Society of Plastic Surgeons website or contact my office if you have any other questions

 The three most common incisions used are the inframammary, periareolar and the axillary / armpit:

 - Inframammary Incision – aan incision 50 mm in length in the inframammary fold – where the breast joins the chest wall.

 - Periareolar Incision – an incision that goes in a semi-circle around the lower half of the junction of the areolar and skin of the breast.